r-map/rmap/doc/sphinx/stima_v4/software_manual/software_manual.rst

        {

-           // Itsrequestaddressedinto ALL TASK... -> no pull (only SUPERVISOR or exernal gestor)
+           // Its request addressed into ALL TASK... -> no pull (only SUPERVISOR or exernal gestor)

            if(system_message.task_dest == ALL_TASK_ID)